dafny-lang/dafny/docs/DafnyRef/Types.md

 }
 ```

-`Stream` is a co-inductive datatype whose values are possibly infinite
+`Stream` is a coinductive datatype whose values are possibly infinite
 lists.
 Function `Up` returns a stream consisting of all integers upwards
 of `n` and `FivesUp` returns a stream consisting of all multiples of 5
 upwards of `n` .
 The self-call in `Up` and the first self-call in `FivesUp`